medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 ## Unit Tests

+Each unit test is only intended to validate an isolated piece (unit) of functionality separated from the rest of the system.
+They can use mocking to replicate the behavior of other parts of the system.

 Unit tests are located in the `tests` directories of each app  (e.g. in `webapp/tests` you can find unit test for the webapp).
 Run them locally with: `npm run unit`.

 ## Integration Tests